Combinatorial Insight of Riemann Boundary Value Problem in Lattice Walk Problems: From Conformal Mapping to Tutte's Invariant

-If we take the contour around the branch-cut of $x(z)$ with $z$ inside the contour.
-The integral of $1/Y_0(x(z))$ does not have branch cut inside the contour and the integral of $1/x(z)$ can be calculated by the residues outside this contour.
+Consider the analytic interpretation of $[z^>]$ and $[z^<]$.
+The integral of $1/Y_0(x(z))$ does not have branch-cuts inside the contour and the integral of $1/x(z)$ can be calculated by the residues outside the contour.
 Thus, $[z^>]x(z)Y_0(x(z))$ is algebraic.
-After substituting the conformal mapping back, $Q(0,y)$ is algebraic.
+If $z=w(x)$ is also an algebraic function, $Q(0,y)$ is algebraic.